judgels/judgels/docs/gabriel_setup.rst

 Configuring Gabriel
 -------------------

-Copy the default conf file by running this command in **judgels-gabriel** directory:
+Copy the default conf file by running this command in **gabriel** directory:

 .. sourcecode:: bash